Tom Yum Recipe with Shrimp, Tom Yum Kung!

 I’m using my carbon steel wok.
-I love all purpose type of cooking tools and this wok is perfect for stir-fry, steam, soup and more!
+I love all-purpose types of cooking tools and this wok is perfect for stir-fry, steam, soup, and more!

 Add all of the aromatic vegetables – shallot, galangal, garlic, lemongrass, & lime leaves and bring it to boil over high heat.

 When it’s boiling, stir in 4 tbsp fish sauce (Use aminos and some salt if you want to make it vegetarian) and 4 tbsp Thai chili paste to season.

 I mixed 2 different kinds of chili paste for mine.
 One has shrimp, garlic, and other ingredients that make it super flavorful and the other one has lots of chili flakes that make it super spicy.
 Both can be easily found at local Asian grocery stores.

 Mix chili paste into soup well and you will see the color change immediately.
 Time to squeeze shrimp heads into the pot if you are using.
 Add mushrooms as well and bring back to boil.

 Add prepared prawn/shrimp into boiling soup.
 Cook shrimp until 3/4way cooked.
 Cooking time depends on the size of shrimp you’re using & depends on if the skin is on or off.
 Small to medium, 1 to 2 minutes.
 Large to jumbo 3 to 4 minutes.
 Head-on prawns with shell 5 to 7 minutes.

 Now, reduce heat to low and squeeze 4 to 5 limes into the pot.
 Add 3 limes first, then adjust to your taste.
 Remove from heat, add 1/2 cup of evaporated milk if you want a creamier taste.
 Add chopped cilantro & don’t forget to add the chili!
 I almost did. 😂